cscart/docs/user_guide/manage_products/promotions/free_shipping.rst

 .. warning::

     If the free shipping promotion applies to an order, customers won't be charged for shipping any products in that order.
-Additional shipping freights that you specify for individual products wo
+Additional shipping charges that you specify for individual products won't apply either.

 1. Go to **Marketing → Promotions**.